 Instead of “development” Village Roots is a neighborhood.
 Instead of “conventional” Village Roots is built for the way we live.
-Instead of “master bedroom, living room and kitchen,” Village Roots offers spaces such as, living space, eating space.
+Instead of “master bedroom, living room and kitchen,” Village Roots offers spaces such as, living space, eating space,sleeping space.
 Instead of “den, spare room or office,” Village Roots offers an away room.
 Instead of “green,” Village Roots offers sustainable.

 The Features of the Village Roots Neighborhood

 Old Sycamore Lane is a new village public street with full maintenance provided by the village of Granville.
-Houses are positioned green side to view a common area that occupies more than one-third of the Village Roots property.
+When possible, houses are positioned green side to view a common area that occupies more than one-third of the Village Roots property.
 Designated garden space for each house lets you grow food and, if desired, store it for later use in the barn’s root cellar.
 The barn features a south-facing greenhouse for seed starting and protection of tender plants, space for a carpentry shop where residents can combine their tools, and additional storage for those things you can’t yet part with.
 Pathways lead to the Rails to Trails bike path for easy biking access.
 Green space in perpetuity lies directly to the south on village well fields and a perennial stream runs year round on the property.
-It’s a 15- minute walk to downtown Granville or the Granville Market, 3-minute walk to Wildwood Park and the dog park.
+It’s a 15- minute walk to downtown Granville or the Granville Market, three-minute walk to Wildwood Park and the dog park.

 The Features of Village Roots Houses